Playwright Test Agents: Planner, Generator and Healer Guide

 -

 This is where a reporting layer becomes necessary.
-TestDino tracks test stability patterns across CI runs.
-It classifies failures into categories - actual bug, flaky test, or UI change - and gives you historical context for every failure.
-If the Healer fixed a test last Tuesday and it broke again on Thursday, you can see that pattern immediately instead of re-investigating from scratch.
+TestDino tracks test stability patterns across CI runs, classifies failures into categories (actual bug, flaky test, UI change), and gives you historical context for every failure.

 The workflow that works